The 11 Healthiest Cat Breeds

 If you are looking to adopt a cat, firstly, congratulations!
 Your new furry friend will bring you endless happiness.
-When getting a cat, it is important to know and understand the potential health risks associated with each cat breed.
+When getting a cat, knowing and understanding the potential health risks associated with each cat breed is important.
 While all cats are at risk of illness and/or disease, there are some breeds that are considered “healthier” than others.

 Here are the 11 healthiest cat breeds:

 The breed Ragamuffin is known for being very social and loving to interact with people.
 They are also known for their friendly personalities and thick fur.
 They often have coats that are blue, brown tabby with white, tortoiseshell, and mink.
 Ragamuffins can also be considered one of the healthiest cat breeds, living up to 13 years of age on average.
 Although Ragamuffins are more genetically prone to heart or kidney disease, they live a full and healthy life compared to some other breeds.

 Like all animals, cats are at risk of developing health issues, but Russian Blues tend to have lower chances of serious medical issues occurring.
 This is because they do not carry any common genetic disorders.
 The most common health concern regarding Russian Blue cats is bladder stones.
 Russian Blues have a life expectancy of over 13 years of age, ultimately guaranteeing a long and happy life.